 Here are a few more notes you might want to read before attempting to make the perfect sesame crusted fried feta.

 - Don’t use just any oil.
 For the perfect sesame and panko crust, you’ll want to use a high quality olive oil.
-I use FIVE Ultra Premium Extra Virgin Olive Oil; the stuff is gorgeously aromatic and pure.
+I use LIÁ Premium Extra Virgin Olive Oil.
+The stuff is gorgeously aromatic and pure.
 It’s made with fine Greek olives, and you can tell the difference.

 - DO use aged balsamic vinegar.
 Although we’re adding just a drizzle of balsamic vinegar, it totally makes the dish.
 I use FIVE Estate Balsamic Vinegar, because I’m in love with this Greek brand.
 They age the vinegar for six years in small oak and chestnut barrels ending in a thick, sweet, and tangy vinegar hard to beat.